open-edge-platform/o11y-charts/charts/edgenode-observability/README.md

 - **Grafana Loki** - logs backend
 - **OpenTelemetry Collector** - pipelines

-Grafana Dashboards that are associated with this stack are also kept in [edgenode-dashboards](../edgenode-dashboards).
+Grafana Dashboards that are associated with this stack are kept in [edgenode-dashboards](../edgenode-dashboards).